Pvt. Edward George Wills Jr.

 During this time, the soldiers were bombed and strafed.
 The morning before the surrender the Japanese bombed the ammunition dumps which were close to where HQ was bivouacked.
 That night the sky was lit by the fire of the burning ammunition dumps.

-men for a moment, and when he turned back he
+moment, and when he turned back he continued.

 HQ Company made its way to Mariveles in their trucks.
 At Mariveles Airfield, the POWs were herded and lined up for an inspection.
 The Japanese took the prisoners' jewelry and other items that had any meaning to them.

 As the soldiers stood facing the Japanese guards, it appeared that the Japanese were going to execute the prisoners.
 Out of the car climbed a Japanese officer, the officer gave orders to the soldiers that they were not to kill the POWs.
 After doing this, he got back into the car and it drove off.

 Edward and the other POWs were ordered to move to a school yard where they were made to kneel in the sun without food or water.
 They soon realized that behind them were Japanese artillery firing on Corregidor.
 The American guns on the island began returning fire.
 Shells from the American guns began landing around the POWs.
 The men had no place to hide and several were killed.
 Three of the four Japanese guns were also destroyed.

 It was from Mariveles late in the afternoon that Edward began what would later become known as the death march.
 The first night the POWs were marched all night.
 What made things worse for Edward and the other prisoners was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water the POWS still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.